AMA University: Member schools

-Controversies
+Issues

 School principal case resolution

-On 23 January 2007, the Supreme Court affirmed the decision of the NLRC regarding the dismissal of a high school principal.
+On January 23, 2007, the Supreme Court affirmed the decision of the NLRC regarding the dismissal of a high school principal.

-A high school principal was promoted on 13 May 1996 but an incident four days later led to her dismissal.
+A high school principal was promoted on May 13, 1996, but an incident four days later led to her dismissal.
 A cashier at the company, carried a brown envelope containing PhP 47,299.34 to the comfort room of the school.
 While inside, she placed the envelope on top of the (toilet bowl) tank.
 After she left the room, she realized the envelope was left behind, hence she returned to the comfort room, but the envelope was already gone.
 The incident was reported to the area director, who told that the only person she recalled entering the comfort room after her was the school principal.
 Investigation of the school principal was ordered.
 Thereafter, she was brought to the barangay office and the incident was entered in its blotter.
-On 20 May 1996, she was suspended.
+On May 20, 1996, she was suspended.

 School officials served the principal several notices to appear during the hearings and to submit her written explanation, but the hearings were always cancelled.
-On 19 June 1996, AMA dismissed the principal on the ground of loss of trust and confidence.
-On 21 June 1996, school officials sent her another notice directing her to appear on 27 June 1996 hearing and to submit a written explanation.
+On June 19, 1996, AMA dismissed the principal on the ground of loss of trust and confidence.
+On June 21, 1996, school officials sent her another notice directing her to appear on June 27, 1996, hearing and to submit a written explanation.
 The hearing was, again, cancelled.
-On 1 July 1996, AMA finally terminated her employment.
+On July 1, 1996, AMA finally terminated her employment.

-On 14 August 1996, Garay filed a complaint for her dismissal and on 14 September 1998, NLRC Labor Arbiter Eduardo Carpio rendered judgment.
+On August 14, 1996, Garay filed a complaint for her dismissal and on September 14, 1998, NLRC Labor Arbiter Eduardo Carpio rendered judgment.
 He ruled that there was no material and direct evidence to show that the employee took the collections.
-NLRC ordered AMA to immediately reinstate her to her former or substantially equal position and pay her backwages computed in the amount of P300,000.00 (1 July 1996 to 31 December 1998 = 30 months.
+NLRC ordered AMA to immediately reinstate her to her former or substantially equal position and pay her backwages computed in the amount of P300,000.00 (July 1, 1996, to December 31, 1998 = 30 months.
 P10,000.00 x 30 months = P300,000.00), moral damages of PhP 100,000.00 and exemplary damages of PhP 50,000.00.